 An office is a shared space, which means that, through the collected efforts of everyone who works there, it should always be kept clean and tidy, right?
 Well, if you’ve ever worked at an actual office, then you already know that the opposite is true most of the time.
 The culprits are usually thoughts like “someone else will pick that up” or “I’m too busy to clean right now”, and if they sound familiar, even you might have gotten out of doing your part with one of those excuses.

 Well, no more.
 While there are people whose very job is to leave any office completely spotless, that doesn’t mean that everyone else working there should just throw their trash behind their shoulder and forget about it.
-The following list contains quick-and-easy tips and hacks that will have all of your co-workers acting as a unit and upkeeping the cleanliness of the office premises (at least tidy enough while the janitorial crew arrives).
+The following list contains quick-and-easy tips and hacks that will encourage all of your co-workers to act as a unit and promote collaborative workplace cleanliness (at least tidy enough while the janitorial crew arrives).
 Let’s get cleaning!

 No one has to be that person with the “food messes”